-Streptococcus agalaciae belongs to the so-called infectious causative agents of bovine mastitis, is well adapted to the mammary gland and has an affinity for milk.
-It does not reproduce in the external environment, but is able to survive for several weeks.
+Streptococcus agalactiae ranks among the so called infectious causal agents of mastitis in cattle.
+It is well adapted to the mammary gland and has affinity for milk.
+It does not multiply in the environment but is able to persist there for several weeks.

-The source of infection is the infected mammary gland of dairy cows, other animals, humans, or the infected environment.
-A constant source of infection in the herd are weakly infected dairy cows, which secrete bacteria irregularly and may not be detected by microbiological test.
-In practise it means, that any dairy cow coming from a farm where S. agalactiae occurs is considered to be suspected of being infected.
+The infected mammary gland of the cow, other animals, humans, contaminated environment are sources of the infection.
+Mildly infected cows in the herd are the constant source of the infection because they excrete bacteria irregularly and they may not be detected during the microbiological examination.
+In practice this means that each dairy cow coming from a farm where S. agalactiae is present is suspected of being affected.

-The clinical signs of mastitis caused by S. agalactiae are diverse and latent, subclinical forms often developing acute catarrhal mastitis after delivery.
+Clinical signs of mastitis caused by S. agalactiae are varied; latent and subclinical forms often develop into acute catarrhal mastitis after calving.

-On the PM test, Streptococcus agalactiae grows in small colonies of blue-green colour, within 24 hours of applying the milk to petri dish.
-Then it is possible to check it in our cooperating laboratory (MALDI TOF about 1-2 hours).
-It is important to test the antibiotics sensitivity within the next day.
-From the point of view of good practice in antibiotic therapy with regard to the development of resistance, we choose narrow-spectrum antibiotics, such as benzylpenicillin, according to the results of the antibiogram.
+At the ClearMilk test, Streptococcus agalactiae grows in small colonies of blue-green colour by 24 hours after putting milk into a Petri dish.
+Then, confirmation in our laboratory at the MALDI TOF machine and especially determination of antibiotic susceptibility is possible.
+From the good practice on the antibiotic therapy point of view and with respect to the development of resistance we choose narrow-spectrum antibiotics, e. g. benzylpenicillin, according to the result of the antibiogram.